-Sign up for access to the program, and you should receive your account information within 24 hours.
+Upon sign-up, you should receive your account information within 24 hours.
 We will also send you a tutorial on how to select and price a fan, and our application engineers are happy to assist you with your selection.

-If you’re not sure yet, maybe the tips below will help you determine whether to proceed with our online fan selection tool or just give us a call at 715-365-3267 and get started with an application engineer.
+If you’re not sure yet, perhaps the tips below will help you determine whether to proceed with our online fan selection tool or just give us a call at 715-365-3267 and get started with an application engineer.

 Airflow (i.e. ACFM or SCFM)

-Whichever type you chose, a centrifugal air blower or axial fan, you must consider the amount and consistency of the air you want to move.
+Whichever type you select, a centrifugal air blower or axial fan, you must consider the amount and consistency of the air you want to move.
 Whether you need to exhaust contaminated air or move small particles, it is crucial that you chose the appropriate model with the appropriate airflow capacity.

 Static pressure is the friction created by the moving air in the pipe or duct.
 The backward inclined fan and the backward curved fan are manufactured to handle high volumes of air in high static pressures.
-The difference between the two types is that the backward inclined fan handles less static pressure but offers lower sound levels, where the backward curved fan can handle almost double the static pressure.
+The difference between the two types is that the backward inclined fan handles less static pressure but offers lower sound levels, whereas the backward curved fan can handle almost double the static pressure.

 Most centrifugal air blowers are selected using a standard measure, assuming standard altitude and temperature.
 If this standard is subject to change, be sure that you account for temperature and altitude when making your fan or blower selection.
 If you are in doubt, you can refer to a temperature and altitude chart in order to make the right selection.

 Will you be moving materials, clean air, or perhaps polluted air?
 Before making your selection, it is important to remember that backward curved fans are powerful but mostly used for clean air, whereas the centrifugal air blowers (i.e. Industrial Exhausters, High Pressure Blowers) can give you a wider selection of functions.